activeprospect/trustedform-api-client/README.md

   - phone_3: string

 ### Node Version
 This library supports Node version 8 and above.
-Other versions may work, but they are not currently a priority for the authors of this repo.
+Other versions may work, but they are not currently a priority for the authors of this repository.